Robo-Arena-Team-2-Uni-Tuebingen/Roboarena-Team-2/README.md

 - tiles that do not implement a transition atm (Wall, Water, Grass (Grass is the default tile that every other tile transitions to)) only cut out a single tile
 - tiles that do implement a transition cut out a big tile

-Changes to the tile super class
+Changes to the tile super class:

 ![grafik](https://github.com/Robo-Arena-Team-2-Uni-Tuebingen/Roboarena-Team-2/assets/67464857/5ea6af45-0287-4bcf-a97e-f625d3a817e3)
 - added an attribute `str` that contains the ascii character for the specific tile
 - this was done to avoid typechecking in various situations